-Name of the shareholders Shareholding of each Directors and each Key Managerial Personnel ng at the be- of the year Cumulative Shareholding during the Year No. of shares % of total shares of the company No. of shares % of total shares of the Company Harvinder Pal At the beginning of the year 0 0 0 0 Singh Date wise Increase / Decrease in Shareholding during the year specifying the reasons for increase / decrease (e.g. allotment /transfer / bonus/ sweat equity etc.) 0 0 0 0 At the end of the year 0 0 0 0 Amit Sharma At the beginning of the year 0 0 0 0 Date wise Increase / Decrease in Shareholding during the year specifying the reasons for increase / decrease (e.g. allotment /transfer / bonus/ sweat equity etc.) 0 0 0 0 At the end of the year 0 0 0 0
+Name of the shareholders , , , , , Shareholding at the be- ginning of the year Cumulative Shareholding during the Year No. of shares % of total shares of the company No. of shares % of total shares of the Company Harvinder Pal At the beginning of the year 0 0 0 0 Singh Date wise Increase / Decrease in Shareholding during the year specifying the reasons for increase / decrease (e.g. allotment /transfer / bonus/ sweat equity etc.) 0 0 0 0 At the end of the year 0 0 0 0 Amit Sharma At the beginning of the year 0 0 0 0 Date wise Increase / Decrease in Shareholding during the year specifying the reasons for increase / decrease (e.g. allotment /transfer / bonus/ sweat equity etc.) 0 0 0 0 At the end of the year 0 0 0 0